swcarpentry/python-novice-gapminder/_episodes/08-lists.md

 - "How can I store multiple values?"
 objectives:
 - "Explain why programs need collections of values."
-- "Correctly explain each adjective in 'a mutable ordered collection of heterogeneous values'."
 - "Write programs that create flat lists, index them, slice them, and modify them through assignment and method calls."
 keypoints:
 - "A list stores many values in a single structure."